310′ Destroyer USS Ward: K1034

 One of the most significant moments in the Ward’s history came on December 7, 1941, when it fired the first shots of the United States’ involvement in World War II.
 The Ward was patrolling the entrance to Pearl Harbor when it spotted a Japanese midget submarine attempting to enter the harbor.
 Without hesitation, the Ward opened fire and successfully sank the submarine, alerting the nearby ships of the impending attack and potentially saving countless lives.

-Its contributions will not be forgotten, and the 310′ Destroyer USS Ward will always hold a special place in the hearts of those who served on her and those who continue to honor her legacy.
+Exactly three years after sinking the Japanese midget submarine at the entrance to Pearl Harbor, the Ward was attacked and struck by kamikaze planes, and sunk by U.S. Naval gunfire later the same day.
+The ship’s contributions will not be forgotten, and the 310′ Destroyer USS Ward will always hold a special place in the hearts of those who served on her and those who continue to honor her legacy.